ISCDtoolbox/MPD/README.md

 * libptscotch-dev (version 5.1.12b.dfsg-2build4) which is the MPI programs and libraries for graph, mesh and hypergraph partitioning
 * liblapacke-dev (3.6.0-2ubuntu2) which is the Library of linear algebra routines 3 - Headers

-Moreover, as it can be seen in the sources directory, other softwares need to be installed (we still assume here that the commands in install.sh failed):
+Moreover, as it can be seen in the sources/ directory, other softwares need to be installed (we still assume here that the commands in install.sh failed):
 * medit to vizualize 3D mesh (see https://github.com/ISCDtoolbox/Medit)
 * mshdist to redistanciate level-set function (see https://github.com/ISCDtoolbox/Mshdist)
 * elastic to solve elasticity on 3D mesh (see https://github.com/ISCDtoolbox/LinearElasticity)
 * advect to advect a level-function function thanks to a vector field (see https://github.com/ISCDtoolbox/Advection)
 * mmg3d to adapt 3D mesh (see https://github.com/Mmgtools)

 Important remark: the version of mmg3d we need for the mpdProgram is a modified version of the official one.
-Hence, when you have downloaded the git repository from mmgTools, overwrite the src files with the ones given in sources/* then cmake the new files in order to get to the good version of mmg3d
+Hence, in the case you have to download manually the git repository from Mmgtools, overwrite the src/mmg3d/* and src/common/* files with the ones given in sources/mmg3d/* and sources/common/* of our MPD git repository, respectively, then cmake the new files in order to get to the right version of mmg3d.

-Normally, at the end of the execution of the install.sh file, we end up in a newly-created outputFiles directory.
-Choose the example you want to try (let us say hexahedra).
+Normally, at the end of the execution of the install.sh file, we end up in a newly-created outputFiles/ directory.
+Choose the example you want to try (let us say an hexahedral mesh).
 Type

 	cd ./outputFiles/exampleHexahedra

-Then, execute the program, which takes inly one argument, the *.info file
+Then, execute the program, which takes inly one argument, the *.info file, by typing

 	./../../bin/mpdProgram exHfHex.info

-Similarly, the tetrahedra version can be tested by entering the exampleTetrahedra directory thanks to the cd command and then type
+Similarly, the tetrahedra version can be tested by entering the outputFiles/exampleTetrahedra/ directory thanks to the "cd" command and then type

 	./../../bin/mpdProgram exHfTet.info